Relaxed Candidate Set Models for Masked Data in Series Systems

 Abstract

 We develop likelihood-based inference methods for series systems with masked failure data when the traditional conditions governing candidate set formation are relaxed.
 While existing methods require that masking be non-informative (Condition C2) and parameter-independent (Condition C3), practical diagnostic systems often violate these assumptions.
 We derive the likelihood under various relaxation scenarios, establish identifiability conditions, and compare Fisher information under standard versus relaxed models.
 Our analysis reveals that informative masking, when properly modeled, can paradoxically improve estimation efficiency by providing additional information about the failed component.
-We implement these methods in an R package and provide simulation studies demonstrating the bias that arises from incorrectly assuming standard conditions when masking is informative.
+Simulation studies quantify the bias from incorrectly assuming standard conditions when masking is informative (C2 violation) or parameter-dependent (C3 violation), and demonstrate that the framework extends to Weibull series systems.
+We implement these methods in the mdrelax R package.

 Keywords: Series systems, masked data, reliability estimation, informative masking, candidate sets, Fisher information, maximum likelihood estimation